-- If the total number of vacancies is equal to or less than the total number of candidates, then those candidates shall become elected by appointment of the Executive Board.
+- If the total number of vacancies is more than the total number of candidates, then those vacancies shall be filled by candidates appointed by the Executive Board.

-- If an area is not represented by a senator for a period of two months, the Executive Board may appoint a senator from staff at-large to represent this area.
+- If an area is not represented by a senator, the Executive Board may appoint a senator from staff at-large to represent this area.
 A majority vote of the Executive Board shall be required.
 This option should only be exercised after an exhaustive search for a staff member in the unrepresented area.